andy1li/udacity-aind/README.md

-# udacity-aind
-My Projects for the Udacity Artificial Intelligence Nanodegree Program
+# Projects for the Udacity Artificial Intelligence Nanodegree Program